samariium/InterView_Prep_AI/README.md

-# 🧑‍💻 AI-Prep
+# 🧑‍💻 Interview AI-Prep

-AI-Prep is a web application designed to help users prepare for interviews with an **interactive and structured approach**.
+Interview AI-Prep is a web application designed to help users prepare for interviews with an **interactive and structured approach**.
 It provides a **secure login system**, a **personalized dashboard**, and **session management features** for efficient preparation.

 ---